nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_medication.md

 			<td>Recommendation of the time period for which the medication should be continued, including direction not to discontinue.</td>
 			<td>0 to 1</td>
 			<td>O</td>
 			<td>Text in the <b>section.narrative.text</b> - Continue indefinitely [The medication should be continued indefinitely.]<br/>Do not discontinue [The medication should be continued indefinitely and the prescriber highly recommends that it should never be discontinued.
 This is an AoMRC Clinical Headings recommendation.]<br/>Stop when course complete.
-[The medication should be stopped when the currently prescribed course has been completed.]<br/>Duration: Allowed values: years, months, weeks, days, hours 	&gt;=0 days" information should be repeated in the FHIR element <b>MedicationStatement.dosage.additionalInstruction</b>.</td>
+[The medication should be stopped when the currently prescribed course has been completed.]<br/>Duration: Allowed values: years, months, weeks, days, hours 	&gt;=0 days".
+Duration goes in the FHIR element MedicationStatement.effective[x].effectivePeriod and should be repeated in the FHIR element <b>MedicationStatement.dosage.additionalInstruction</b>.</td>
 		</tr>
 		<tr>
 			<td>Additional instruction </td>